 Identify and access public and private sources of capital to support music business plans.

-Students are required to complete an industry work placement internship totalling 300 hours.
+Students are required to complete an industry work placement totalling 300 hours.
 Humber staff will assist in placing the student; however, the ultimate responsibility for finding the placement is the student's.

 Ontario is home to Canada’s largest and one of the world’s most diversified music sectors.
 Graduates from our program will be prepared to enter the industry and may find employment with radio stations, recording studios, post-production facilities, film houses, theatres, video game companies, performance groups, distribution companies, sync agencies, media manufacturers and record labels.
 Opportunities are also available with various agencies for artist representation, promotion, copyright and legal, royalty collection, presenters, festivals, and industry organizations such as CIMA, CARAS, Music Canada, OMF and others.